-The above projects represent approximately \$4,591,481 million in authorized capital improvement spending, not including other capital projects, such as vehicles, fire apparatus and other costs which may have been included as operating costs in department budgets.
+The above projects represent approximately \$5.7 million in authorized capital improvement spending, not including other capital projects, such as vehicles, police and fire equipment and other costs which may have been included as operating costs within department budgets.
 The annualized impacts of a number of these expenditures have been reduced by the availability of capital reserve funds, off-site contributions, impact fees and the use of grants and long-term bonded debt.